near/docs/docs/2.develop/advanced/nft.md

 ## Minting an NFT
-In order to create a new NFT (a.k.a. minting) you need first to deploy an [NFT contract](https://github.com/near-examples/NFT) and initialize it with an `owner`.
-Currently, the `owner` simply sets an internal variable (`Contract.owner_id`), meaning it is **not the default owner** of all minted NFTs.
+In order to create a new NFT (a.k.a. mint it) you need first to deploy an [NFT contract](https://github.com/near-examples/NFT) and initialize it with an `owner`.
+Currently, the `owner` simply sets an internal variable (`Contract.owner_id`), meaning it is **NOT the default owner** of all minted NFTs.

-Once the contract is deployed, you can readily call the `nft_mint` method.
+Once deployed and initialized, you can call the `nft_mint` method.
 You will need to pass as parameters a unique id, an owner, the token's metadata, and (optionally) royalties.
 The metadata will include information such as the title, a description, and an URL to associated media.

 <Tabs className="language-tabs">
   <TabItem value="cli" label="NEAR CLI">